Reihaneh-Karimi/Reihaneh-Karimi.github.io/index.md

 <!-- About Section -->
 <p>
 I am an aspiring research student in astrophysics with a background in observational and computational astronomy.
-My research interests span Galaxy Evolution, Magnetic Field, and AGN feedback, with a particular focus on data analysis and machine learning.
+My research interests span Galaxy Evolution, Magnetic Field, and Exoplanet studies, with a particular focus on data analysis and machine learning.
 </p>

 <p>